Life With Horace

 down the hill to home,

-but cannot pass the garden
+but can’t pass up the garden

 with its flat topped walls.